ZhivkoMihalev/ZhivkoMihalev/README.md

 - 👋 Hi, I’m @ZhivkoMihalev
 - 👀 I’m interested in C# Technologies
-- 🌱 I’m currently learning C# and MS SQL at Software University!
+- 🌱 I’m currently learning C# at Software University!
 - 💞️ I’m looking to collaborate on C# learning
 - 📫 You can contact with me on LinkedIn - https://www.linkedin.com/in/zhivko-mihalev